ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 2. From the Disaster Recovery Location drop down list, select either IBM Cloud or Client location.

-3. If you select a Client location, ensure that you have at least one PowerVS workspace available in your location.
+3. If you select a Client location, verify that you have at least one PowerVS workspace available in your location.

 4. After selecting the plan, wait for the list of available workspaces to appear.